Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

 Please give a look to the **atomes** [project data structure][atomes_project] to know how to retrieve the elements you might need for your calculation, at this point you only need to call the element of the active project `active_project`.

+ >[!IMPORTANT]
-My only concern at this point is to ensure for the implementation in **atomes** to be as fast as possible.
+ > To ensure for the implementation in **atomes** to be as fast as possible,
-That is why I am asking, if not done yet, you to parallelize the analysis in OpenMP.
+ > I am asking you, if not done yet, to parallelize the analysis in OpenMP.
+ > Do not hesitate to ask for my help in the process.

 [gui]:https://slookeur.github.io/atomes-doxygen/dir_11bc0974ce736ce9a6fadebbeb7a8314.html
 [atomes_project]:https://slookeur.github.io/atomes-doxygen/dd/dbe/structproject.html